Pancreatic cancer doesn’t discriminate, and Canada’s healthcare system shouldn’t either.

 Our experience clearly highlighted this variability.
 Throughout the two-year journey with my mom, we consulted oncologists in Canada and the United States, receiving different recommendations that underscored the importance of consulting multiple experts.

-In contrast, our consultation at Johns Hopkins in Baltimore provided a different perspective.
-Dr. Laheru, a renowned specialist in pancreatic cancer, recommended the KrasG12D trial as a potentially beneficial option.
+In contrast, our consultation at Johns Hopkins in Baltimore provided a completely different perspective.
+Dr. Alex Daniel Laheru, a renowned specialist in pancreatic cancer, recommended the KrasG12D trial as a potentially beneficial option.

 This recommendation highlighted a more proactive approach involving clinical trials, which was not emphasized in the Canadian treatment plan.
 However, even when a doctor recommends participation in a clinical trial, as Dr. Laheru did, it doesn’t necessarily mean patients can easily participate.